erasmus-without-paper/ewp-specs-api-discovery/README.md

 -----------------------

 Most of you will host a single manifest file only.
-This allows you to define the list of HEIs, APIs and certificates.
-Each certificate will be allowed to access the data of every HEI, and each API will be implemented for every one of these HEIs too.
+This allows you to define the list of HEIs, APIs and credentials.
+Each of your clients will be allowed to resources as each of your HEIs, and each API will be implemented for all these HEIs too.
 This is usually the simplest approach, and should be enough for most of the cases.